MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 ## Open issues from the DOM tree

 If an element has an issue, the DOM tree in the **Elements** tool shows wavy underlining under the element name.
-To view the complete information about the issue:
-*   Select and hold `Shift`, and then select the wavy-underlined element.
-*   Or, right-click an element that has a wavy underline, and then select **View issues**.
+You can either **Shift+click** the wavy-underlined element as described below, or right-click an element that has a wavy underline and then select **View issues**.

 To view an issue for an element that has wavy underlining in the DOM tree:

-1. Open the [accessibility-testing demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab or window.
+1. Open a page, such as the [accessibility-testing demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html), in a new tab or window.

 1. Select `F12` to open DevTools, and then select the **Elements** tab.